Initial State Radiation in the Herwig 7 Angular-Ordered Parton Shower: Conclusions

 \section{Conclusions}

-In this paper we have extended our previous study~\cite{Bewick:2019rbu} of the logarithmic accuracy of angular-ordered parton showers to include initial-state radiation.
+In this paper we have generalized our previous study~\cite{Bewick:2019rbu} of the logarithmic accuracy of angular-ordered parton showers to include initial-state radiation.

-Similarly to the final-state case, the $q^2$-preserving scheme has problems in the strongly-ordered regime, with later emissions being able to modify the kinematics of an earlier soft emission and destroy its logarithmic accuracy.
+Similarly to the final-state case, we find that the $q^2$-preserving scheme has problems in the strongly-ordered regime, with later emissions being able to modify the kinematics of an earlier soft emission and diminish its logarithmic accuracy.
 For this reason, we have not considered it further.

 We have extended the definition of the dot-product preserving scheme introduced in Ref.~\cite{Bewick:2019rbu} to ISR.
+The implementation of this recoil option thus enables a consistent treatment of radiation which is emitted from the initial and final states.
 Like the $p_\perp$-preserving scheme, this does not modify earlier kinematics significantly, so that multiple-gluon emission inherits the correct radiation pattern of single-gluon emission.
 One significant difference compared to the final-state case is that in the initial state, additional soft gluon emissions add to the transverse momentum generated by the first emission, while in the final-state case, they reduce it.
 This has an impact on the value of $\alpha_s$ fitted to data, which we allow to be different for ISR and FSR.

 Based on their logarithmic accuracy, we conclude that either the $p_\perp$-preserving or dot-product preserving scheme can be used for ISR.
-However, based on consistency between the ISR case and the FSR case, where the dot-product preserving scheme is recommended, we recommend it also for ISR.
+For the sake of consistency between the ISR case and the FSR case, where the dot-product preserving scheme is recommended, we recommend it also for ISR.

-Based on the description of data, also, the dot-product preserving scheme is to be preferred.
-In fact, for each option for the hard process (LO with matrix element corrections (MEC) and each of the NLO matching options), the description of data is better with the dot-product preserving scheme than with the $p_\perp$-preserving scheme.
+We have performed a dedicated tune of the non-perturbative parameters using $Z$-production data at 7 TeV for each recoil scheme and matching procedure that we considered.
+Due to the importance of gauge boson transverse momentum distributions for the LHC physics program, we have performed a phenomenological study of the Drell-Yan process using these tuned showers.
+Since the description of data is better with the dot-product preserving scheme than with the $p_\perp$-preserving scheme (regardless of the matching prescription employed), we recommend the use of the dot-product preserving scheme for the additional reason that it provides a better modelling of the data.